-- First, Co. should develop a Vision i.e., future blueprint. - > It answers the question 'where it wants to land'. - Top management's views and conclusions about company's direction and product, customer, market, technology focus constitute strategic vision of company. - Mission statements define what we are and what we do.
-Hence, the focus is on the role played by organizational in society and overall direction and not any SBU specific direction. - > Objectives & goals of an Org flows from V & M. > Mission - > They provide a means of performance measurement at each level of management.
+- > First, Co. should develop a Vision i.e., future blueprint. - > It answers the question 'where it wants to land'. - Top management's views and conclusions about company's direction and product, customer, market, technology focus constitute strategic vision of company. - > A strategic vision delineates management's aspirations for the organization and highlights a particular direction, or strategic path for it to follow in preparing for the future, and moulds its identity. - > Managers need to be clear about role of the organization and this is often expressed in terms of a mission statement. - > Objectives & goals flows from mission and growth ambition of organization. - > They provide a means of performance measurement at each level of management.